free shipping on orders over $49

 What It Looks Like: The shatavari plant is very distinguishable with its narrow, shiny leaves.
 The leaves will typically grow out from the stem, appearing almost needle-like.
 The plant produces small, white flowers and occasionally dark purple berries.

-Things to Know: Though shatavari root has not been known to cause ill-effects, we always recommend speaking with your healthcare provider before taking any supplements formulated for use during pregnancy.
+Things to Know: Shatavari root is not known to cause side effects.
+However, please consult with your healthcare provider before consuming any herbal product.